How To Prepare Your Baby for Sleep Training

 At one point, I even created a pretty complicated Excel spreadsheet!

-Make Sure Sleep Times and Wake Times Are Appropriate for Your Baby’s Age
+2. Make Sure Sleep Times and Wake Times Are Appropriate for Your Baby’s Age

-Once you’ve been tracking your baby’s sleep for about a week, it will be easier to see if she is getting ENOUGH sleep.
-Maybe your baby isn’t sleeping well at night because she’s overtired.
-Or maybe she’s sleeping too much during the day.
+Once you’ve been tracking your baby’s sleep for about a week or so, it will be easier to see if they are getting ENOUGH sleep.

 My daughter has always been an early riser.
 However, putting her to bed LATER doesn’t cause her to sleep later.
 She actually tends to wake up more in the middle of the night if she goes to bed too late.
 In order for her to get the needed hours of sleep each night, we have to have an early bedtime for her.

-It may take some trial and error to find out what works best for your baby.
-And inevitably, their needs will change as they get older.
 You may need to adjust a sleep schedule that was previously working when it doesn’t seem to be working anymore.
-This is especially true for when your baby starts switching from three naps to two or from two naps to one.
+This is especially true when your baby starts switching from three naps to two or from two naps to one.

 Typical Range for Hours of Sleep From Birth To Age Three